Chapter 1 Full Moon Crystal Beach Bash

 “Do I know you?” she asked.

-She certainly behaved like someone who knew Temple—and quite well, but she didn’t look familiar.
+The woman certainly behaved like someone who knew Temple—and quite well, but she didn’t look familiar.
 Her eyes were too wide.
 Her lashes were too long.
 Her lips were too full.
 She looked like an oil painting of a beautiful woman as imagined by someone who had never personally seen a beautiful woman.
 Someone who had only ever heard stories of beautiful women.
 It was strange, Temple thought.
 She was undeniably attractive, but in a way that seemed to perpetually shift and defy description, like a portrait still in progress.

 “No. I’m not from here.
 I only came to observe,” the woman said.
 Her cool hand made its way down to the dimples at the base of Temple’s back and rested there.